cw: violence, blades, persecution, body control, body horror

 A space that all evens out.

-Her Habitexa has dark walls, the shade hitting your eye like a deep pool.
+Her Habitexa has dark walls, the shade hitting your eye like the rippling depths of vast waters.
 You get lost in it if you’re not careful.
 Come out realizing you’ve been staring at a wall, trying to figure out what it is.

 Feel foolish because there isn't much to know about walls other than how to get past them.